Fraud, scam cases increasing on Zelle, Senate report finds

 The report also found that the large banks that partly own Zelle have been reluctant to compensate customers who have been victims of fraud or scams.
 For instance, less than half of the money customers reported being sent via Zelle without authorization was being reimbursed.

-Further, in the cases where it’s clear funds had been taken out of customers’ account without authorization, only 47% of those dollars were ever reimbursed.
+Further, in the cases where it’s clear funds had been taken out of customers’ accounts without authorization, only 47% of those dollars were ever reimbursed.

 Zelle is the banking industry’s answer to the growing popularity of peer-to-peer payment services like PayPal, Venmo and the Cash App.
 The service allows a bank customer to instantaneously send money to a person via their email or phone number, and it will go from one bank account to another.
 More than 1,700 banks and credit unions offer the service.
 But the service has also grown more popular with scammers and criminals.
 Once money is sent via Zelle, it requires a bank’s intervention to attempt to get that money back.

 The cases of growing fraud and scams at Zelle have been highlighted in previous news reports, including two by The New York Times.
 But those stories cited mostly anecdotal evidence.
-Early Warning Systems has previously said that 99.9% of all transactions happen without complaints of fraud or scams.
-A group of Democratic senators asked for usage data on Zelle after the Times’ report.
+Early Warning Services has previously said that 99.9% of all transactions happen without complaints of fraud or scams.
+A group of Democratic senators asked for usage data on Zelle after the report in The New York Times.

 The data for individual banks shows the increase in fraud and scams.
 PNC Bank had 8,848 cases on Zelle in 2020, and is on pace to have roughly 12,300 cases this year.
 US Bank had 14,886 cases in 2020 and had 27,702 cases in 2021.
 Truist had 9,455 cases of fraud and scams on Zelle in 2020, which ballooned to 22,045 last year.

-The hearing featured a scene where Jamie Dimon, the CEO of JPMorgan Chase, apologized to Warren for not getting her the data she requested and promised she would have it at the end of that day.
+The hearing featured an exchange where Jamie Dimon, the CEO of JPMorgan Chase, apologized to Warren for not getting her the data she requested and promised she would have it at the end of that day.

-Warren’s office says ultimately JPMorgan’s data on Zelle did not provide the data they were looking for, so data from JPMorgan is not included in the report.
+Warren’s office says ultimately JPMorgan’s data on Zelle did not provide the information they were looking for, so data from JPMorgan is not included in the report.
 The other banks that did not provide data to Warren’s office were Wells Fargo and Capital One.
-JPMorgan and Early Warning System have not returned a request for comment.
+JPMorgan did not return a request for comment.